swapisticated/i3-dotfiles/README.md

 setup breakdown-

-i3-gaps
+i3-gaps,

-picom ibhagwan git
+picom ibhagwan git,

-polybar
+polybar,

 rofi

 thats it!

 look into the i3 config to change shortcut keybindings or to change the assigned application to your preference.